Sexual Harassment Prevention

 At Helping Survivors, we understand the issues faced by victims of sexual harassment.
 We aim to give victims the support they need to move forward and prevent sexual harassment before it starts.
 These important strategies can create safer workplaces and schools.

-What Is Sexual Harassment?
+What is Sexual Harassment?

-How to Prevent Sexual Harassment
+How to Help Prevent Sexual Harassment

 Several critical steps can help prevent sexual harassment and make the workplace or school environment more effective and safer for everyone.